budapest

 Cserpes Tejivó

-A traditional milk bar chain serving sandwiches and pastries, and a large variety of hot beverages, made with their popular own brand dairy products.
-With four locations in town, to make sure you won't miss locals' favourite breakfast spot.
+A traditional milk bar chain serving sandwiches, salads and traditional Hungarian breakfast pastries, along with a large variety of hot beverages, made with their popular own brand dairy products.
+With four locations in town, make sure you won't miss locals' favourite breakfast spot.

 Read More